jagarkin/tha9fni.tn/README.md

 ## :warning: TO-DO
 (please mark your name if you're assigned to a task)

-- [ ] Fixing the react-router-dom Error
+- [ ] Fix the reac-router-dom Error
-- [ ] Adding the sub-pages on the navBar
-- [ ] Create the header of the main page
-- [ ] Add the logo and re:attach the navBar